George Agbazika Innih: Military career

 He joined the army, and was trained at Mons Officer Cadet School in Aldershot, England (1962), then at the Royal Military Academy Sandhurst, England (1962–1964) and 1972.

 He was appointed platoon commander, 4th Infantry Battalion, Ibadan (1964–65), deputy military secretary, Supreme Headquarters, Lagos, Colonel General Staff 3rd Marine Commando (1968–69) and brigade commander, 5 Infantry Brigade, Onitsha 1974–74.

-After the coup of 29 July 1975, by Brigadier Murtala Mohammed, he was made military governor of Bendel State, since split into Edo State and Delta State.
+After the coup of July 29, 1975, by Brigadier Murtala Mohammed, he was made military governor of Bendel State, since split into Edo State and Delta State.

 Soon after taking control, he dissolved the executive council and the boards of statutory corporations, suspended all contract awards, and set up committees to review finances and projects undertaken by his predecessor Samuel Ogbemudia.
 Several serving officers were retired from service.

-On 13 February 1976, General Murtala Mohammed was killed in a failed coup and his second-in-command, his chief of staff Lt-Gen. Olusegun Obasanjo, was appointed as head of state.
+On February 13, 1976, General Murtala Mohammed was killed in a failed coup and his second-in-command, his chief of staff Lt-Gen. Olusegun Obasanjo, was appointed as head of state.
 In March, Obasanjo redeployed Colonel Innih to Kwara state, replacing him with Navy captain Hussaini Abdullahi.
 Innih served in Kwara State as military governor until 1978.

 He was Quarter Master General of the Nigerian Army (1978–79) and general officer commanding, I Infantry Division, Nigerian Army (1979–80), when he retired.

+Tenure

+Colonel George A. Innih served in the Nigerian Civil War from 1967 to 1970.
+He was a battalion commander in the 3rd Infantry Division.
+After the war, he held a number of command and staff positions in the Nigerian Army.

+In 1976, Innih was appointed military governor of Kwara State.
+He was a popular governor who was known for his development projects.
+He launched the Operation Feed the Nation (OFN) program, which was a national agricultural program aimed at increasing food production.
+He also constructed the Kwara State Stadium Complex, the Adewole Housing Estate, and the Unity and Taiwo Roads.
+He also built new markets in all local government areas of the state, including the Baboko market in Ilorin.

+Innih retired from the Nigerian Army in 1980.
+He died in 2002 at the age of 63.